terragady/short-message-board/readme.md

 ## Description

-Simple app created with nodejs with express on backend and vanilla javascript with HTML and CSS on front end.
-Using mongoDB to store messages.
+Simple app created with nodejs with express framework with simple API on backend and vanilla javascript with HTML and CSS on front end.
+Using mongoDB to store messages which are automatically deleted after few days.

 ## Deployment